HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

     - Add the appropriate software component name label to the RFC OR if the RFC impacts multiple DCP software components, add the "Architecture" label instead.
 If uncertain about the appropriate project name, then ask on the **#dcp-project-mgmt** Slack channel.

-    - Link the ticket that was auto-generated in the `dcp-community` Zenhub board to an open ticket in the `dcp` repo.
-RFCs generally fulfill a deliverable for a Spike ticket and linking the open ticket in the `dcp` repo to the auto-generated PR ticket guarantees a paper-trail of the work.
+    - Link the pull request from the `dcp-community` Zenhub board to the associated open ticket in the `dcp` repo.

     - Send an FYI to the HumanCellAtlas **#tech-architecture** Slack channel.
 Include a link to the RFC pull request and the last call deadline.

   - For **Governance RFCs**:

-    - Add the "Governance" label to the PR.
+    - Add the "Governance" label to the pull request.

     - Send an FYI to the HumanCellAtlas **#dcp-project-mgmt** Slack channel.
 Include a link to the RFC pull request and the last call deadline.